-A butterfly valve is a device to regulate or interrupt the flow of a fluid in a conduit.
-The butterfly valve allows to increase or reduce the passage section by means of a plate which rotates on an axis.
+A butterfly valve is a device for regulating or interrupting the flow of a fluid in a conduit.
+The butterfly valve allows to increase or decrease the passage section by means of a plate that rotates on an axis.
 This plate is called a butterfly.
-By decreasing the fluid passage area, the local pressure drop in the valve increases, reducing fluid flow.
+By decreasing the area of passage of the fluid, the loss of local pressure in the valve increases, reducing the flow of the fluid.

 Butterfly valves can be distinguished in the field of hydraulics according to the following characteristics:

-- They are in all cases contained within the pipeline;
+- They are in all cases contained inside the pipe;

 - They have a low pressure drop when fully open.

 - The relationship between the area of passage and the angle of rotation of the butterfly is not linear.

 Butterfly valves are used in air ducts, liquid lines, and in mechanical applications, such as some types of heat engines.

 What are the advantages and disadvantages of butterfly valves?

 Butterfly valves, like ball valves, are one of the most modern and progressive valve types, having many important advantages, including: